Geometric decomposition of geodesics and null phase curves using Majorana star representation

 \section{Bloch sphere decomposition of geodesics}

 The geodesic between any two states of a two-level quantum system is the segment of the great circle connecting these states on the Bloch sphere.
 This is the consequence of the spherical geometry of the state space of a two-level system.
-However, the geodesics in three or higher dimensional state spaces are notoriously difficult to understand, even though the expression to calculate these geodesics is given in Eq.~\eqref{geodesic-curve}.
-In this section, we present the Bloch sphere decomposition of higher dimensional geodesics using MS representation.
-This Bloch sphere decomposition reveals intrinsic symmetries of geodesics which may help to understand the geometric structure of higher dimensional state space.
+However, the geodesics in three- or higher-dimensional state spaces are notoriously difficult to understand, even though the expression to calculate these geodesics is given in Eq.~\eqref{geodesic-curve}.
+In this section, we present the Bloch sphere decomposition of higher-dimensional geodesics using MS representation.
+This Bloch sphere decomposition reveals intrinsic symmetries of geodesics which may help to understand the geometric structure of higher-dimensional state space.
 We start with geodesics in three-dimensional state space and extend these results to higher dimensions.